 Christmas in Japan

-How the Japanese celebrate Christmas
+How is celebrate Christmas in Japan?

 One of the things people usually ask me when these dates are approaching is “Is Christmas celebrated in Japan despite being a Christian holiday?”.
-And if it is celebrated, “is it the same as in Europe and USA?”
-The short answer to that is: yes, it is celebrated, but no, it isn’t done the same as in the West.
+And if it’s celebrated, “is it the same as in Europe and USA?”
+The short answer to that is: yes, it’s celebrated, but no, it isn’t done the same as in the West.
 The first time I came to live in Japan and spent my first Christmas in this country, I was very surprised because it was nothing like what I was used to.
 But at the same time, I found it very interesting.
 That is why in today’s article I would like to explain how Christmas is celebrated in Japan.

 The main religions in Japan are Shinto and Buddhism, and most of their traditions are linked to these two religions.
 They are traditions that come from years ago and have centuries of history.
 But Japan has something that has always seemed very curious to me: an incredible ability to take things from other countries, modify them to their own style and end up doing something totally new.
 Celebrating Christmas is something relatively new in Japan, which came from the West, especially from the United States, like Halloween.
 So they have created their own traditions, adapting it to their culture.
 Let’s learn how Christmas is celebrated in Japan!